vlepeule/bmw-cardata-ha/cardata_api_documentation.md

 Not all vehicle models are capable of having secondary users.
 If there is no such concept, the mapped user is considered the primary user.

+Home Assistant users can trigger the `cardata.fetch_vehicle_mappings` developer tool service to call this endpoint and inspect the mapping payload in the logs.

 3.3.2 Endpoints: Container management
 CarData offers you four endpoints to manage your containers.
 The endpoints have the following path: